Updated to reflect the changes of December 30, 2014.

 We can’t recommend OneBusAway enough to bus users.
 Available both as a webpage and as an app for all major mobile operating systems, this site gives real time arrival information for every bus stop in King County, and some neighboring counties.
 Due to weaknesses of Metro’s data reporting, there are inaccurate quirks, in particular near the beginning of routes, and times where it reports “scheduled arrival” instead of actual arrival.
 Nevertheless, it is absolutely indispensable to heavy transit users.

 If you’re riding the light rail or Sounder commuter rail, look for the ORCA readers (pictured at right) that are somewhere in the station, usually well before you get to the tracks.
 Make sure you “tap” (holding the card over the ORCA logo for a second or so, until it beeps) both before and after using the train.

 On the bus, it’s kinda complicated.
-If you’re using a RapidRide route, indicated with a letter code, and there’s an ORCA reader at the stop you’re using, tap it before you board.
+If you’re using a RapidRide route (A, B, C, D, E, F), and there’s a yellow ORCA reader at the stop you’re using, tap it before you board.

 Under all other circumstances, board the front door of the bus and tap the ORCA reader to your right (pictured at left).

 It’s pretty much impossible to board the monorail without passing the booth that sells tickets.